AdilHydari/Parallel-Dictionary/hw4/hw4.md

    b.
 If you have more than one computer you can pick the one you use.
 You may enter more than one. https://docs.google.com/spreadsheets/d/10DiQJcTMTqcE1JjSKFx0AWUcOAqu75cQUcKsF0jtxBg/edit?usp=sharing

-2. Basics of Multiprocessing
+2. Basics of Multiprocessing <br />
     a.
 What is a process?
     - A process is a running program that operates in its own separate memory address space.

     b.
 What is a thread?
     - A thread is a execution unit for a process, each thread can execute independently of each other but must merge into a single result at the end.

     c.
 Every thread requires at a minimum sp, pc/rip.
 Explain
     - Each thread maintains its own SP to make sure that the function calls and local variables are not accessed by other threads, as to interfere with each other.
     - The PC and RIP keeps track of where the thread is in execution, allowing the CPU to fetch and execute instructions in the correct order.

     d.
-A computer with 4 cores is running a job.
-       1 thread, t=10s, 2 threads t=5s, 4 threads t=3s
+A computer with 4 cores is running a job.<br /> 1 thread, t=10s, 2 threads t=5s, 4 threads t=3s<br />
-       Neglecting hyperthreading, Why might it not be a good idea to run with 8 threads?
+       Neglecting hyperthreading, Why might it not be a good idea to run with 8 threads? <br />
       - In this case we are refering to software threads since we are using more threads than cores, which means that we will have to context switch and time slice our threads to make 8 software threads fit inside of those 4 cores.
 This introduces overhead for context switching and time slicing, as well as the threads competing for I/O bound resources.
 This means that the speed up is no longer linear, and may not even speed up the program past these 4 (hardware) threads.

-3. Explain the benchmark results for memory_timings.s.
+3. Explain the benchmark results for memory_timings.s <br />
    a.
 For each function run explain (in one line) what it is attempting to measure.
    - read_one: Measures the throughput of repeatedly reading a single 64-bit memory location.
+   - write_one: Measures the throughput of repeatedly writing a single 64-bit memory location.
    - read_memory_scalar: Throughput of sequentially reading 64-bit memory locations one at a time.
    - read_memory_sse: Throughput of sequentially reading 64-bit memory locations using SSE (128 bit).
    - read_memory_avx: Throughput of sequentially reading 64-bit memory locations using AVX (256 bit).